amirezzati/amirezzati/README.md

 **This is Amir Ezzati!**

-I'm bachelor Computer Engineering student @ University of Guilan
+I'm bachelor student of Computer Engineering @ University of Guilan

 - I’m currently researching in the field of Artificial Intelligence.
 - Intrested in: